Can dementia really be prevented?

 Are you worried about developing dementia one day?

-This article will introduce you to aldora’s 18 targets for dementia prevention of 45% of cases, based on leading research and real-world clinical experience.
+This article will introduce you to 18 different targets for dementia prevention.

 Keep reading… secrets to health are close by!

-1. Getting enough sleep, including treating sleep apnea
+1. Getting enough sleep and treating sleep apnea

 2. Stopping certain medications with memory side effects

-5. Eating a healthy diet (such as the MIND diet)
+5. Eating a healthy diet with vitamins and essential foods

 1. Hearing: protect your ears from loud noises and wear hearing aids if you need them